abhiabhi0/obsidan-programmerCave/LLD/06 - SOLID - Liskov Substitution, Interface Segregation, and Dependency Inversion.md

 - Prefer using interfaces over abstract classes to implement behaviour since abstract classes tend to tie behaviour to the class hierarchy.
 ---
 ## Interface Segregation Principle
-- states that many client-specific interfaces are better than one general-purpose interface.
+- states that many <mark class="hltr-g">client-specific interfaces are better than one general-purpose interface.</mark>
 - Clients should not be forced to implement a function they do no need.
 - Declaring methods in an interface that the client doesn’t need pollutes the interface and leads to a “bulky” or “fat” interface
 - A fat interface is an interface that has too many methods.